ianrastall/text-utils/books/ada/book-ada-03.md

 important in safety-critical systems where code must remain understandable for decades.

-*Note: Recent C and C++ revisions permit brace-less `if`/`else` statements like the example above; Ada's explicit terminators keep control flow unambiguous regardless of formatting style.*
+*Note: Recent C and C++ revisions permit brace-less `if`/`else` statements;
+Ada's explicit `end if` keeps control flow unambiguous even when other languages rely on indentation or style guidelines to imply scope.*

 #### 3.1.1.3 Real-World Example: Aeronautics Industry